 Top picnic spots in Bath.

-In honour of ‘National Picnic Week’, we have highlighted a few hot spots for you to check out, all in and around the city centre – as well as some great spots you can get a special picnic hamper!
+We’ve highlighted a few hot spots for you to check out, all in and around the city centre – as well as some great spots you can get a special picnic hamper!

 It is time to get outside, kick those shoes off, feel the grass beneath your feet and enjoy the English landscape once more!